stenterstal/ikzoekeenhuisinenschede-scraper/README.md

 ### Docker

 If you want to use this project as a docker image you will need `docker` installed (duh).
+You can build the image locally or use the one hosted on [Docker Hub](https://hub.docker.com/r/stenterstal/ikzoekeenhuisinenschede-scraper)

-Enter the following commands from the command line
+Enter the following commands from the command line to build the image locally:

 ```bash
 # Clone this repository